Intro-Quantitative-Geology/Lesson-13-Thermochronology-I/Lesson/Final-report.md

-# Final report for laboratory exercises 6 and 7
+# Final paper on Exercises 13 and 14
-The final task for this course is to write a formal scientific report about the results of Laboratory Exercises 6 and 7.
+The final task for this course is to write a formal scientific paper about the results of Exercises 13 and 14.
 Please use 12 pt Times New Roman (or similar) font for your report with single spacing between lines.
 The report should not be longer than 8 pages including text and figures (references and the appendix can be on additional pages, if needed).

-**The final report is due by 17.00 on 13.5**.
+**The final report is due by 17.00 on 23.12**.

-A typical research report includes the following:
+The research paper should include the following:

 - **Abstract**
   - A summary of the exercise and your results not longer than 250 words.